 Whether it’s a puzzle, a drawing game, a shooting game, or some other type, simplicity seems to be the norm for casual games.
 During tough times and bad days, people want distraction rather than a new task to add to their headaches, and with the pandemic still going strong, a lot of new users are seeking relaxation and a way to take their minds off things, which caused a big boom in the gaming industry.

-The most popular casual games ever seem to have the right balance between challenging players and easiness of the tasks.
+The most popular casual games ever seem to have the right balance between challenging players and the easiness of the tasks.
 That’s why these all-time favorites are still collecting big money in the dynamic gaming industry.